hardik2792/mean-boiler/README.md

 ### Purpose:

 To provide platform for beginner in MEAN Full Stack Development.
 It contains Demonstration for AngularJS features like Directives and Services.

-Includes API Calling, Express as intermediator and folder Structure as well, also Connection with MongoDB(NoSQL).
+Includes API Calling, Express as intermediator, Connecting MongoDB(NoSQL) with Node and Performing CRUD operations.

+Have adapted methodology to process using `Async/Await`.

 ### Prerequisites on Machine: